eriksoftwaredev/PyTestFlow/README.md

-# PyTestify: Python CI and Testing Automation with GitHub Actions
+# PyTestFlow: Python CI and Testing Automation with GitHub Actions

 Explore the world of Continuous Integration (CI) and testing in Python with this exemplary GitHub project.
 Utilizing a Makefile and GitHub Actions, this Python application showcases best practices for automating tests and ensuring code quality.
 Whether you're new to CI or seeking a robust template for Python applications, this project provides valuable insights and a solid foundation.